 Being healthy is more than treating disease.
 Indianapolis residents living in areas that experience health disparities are focusing on disease prevention as part of the Diabetes Impact Project (DIP-IN).
-Panelists will share examples from over 45 prevention-focused community projects, including a mobile bookstore, meditation garden/labyrinth, and cycling group, discuss the selection process, and share tools and resources.
+Panelists will share examples from 45+ preventionfocused community projects (such as a mobile bookstore, meditation garden/labyrinth, and cycling group), discuss the selection process, and share tools and resources.